Lynch4360/Battleships/README.md

 ## User Experience (UX)

-### User stories - as a user I want to be able to:
+### User stories - As a user I want to be able to:
     1. Read clear instructions on what the game is and how to play it.

-    2. Be able to see my game board and the opponent's game board at the same time.
+    2. See my game board and the opponent's game board at the same time.
     Just like the traitional battleships board game.

-    3. Tell if a shot entered by user has already been entered before.
+    3. Tell if a shot that has been entered by user has been entered before.

     4. See how many moves I won the game in.